m4gn0li4/LisaDbg/README.md

 OPTIONS:
+    -a, --arg <arg>                          set arguments for script to debug --attach <attach>                    attach the dbg of a existing process with here pid or here name --b-ret <b-ret>...                   to place a breakpoint at ret addr of the function which contain the rva --b-ret-va <b-ret-va>...             to place a breakpoint at ret addr of the function which contain the va --b-va <b-va>...                     to place a breakpoint at an address (VA) you must know in advance the address going and
-    -a, --arg <arg>                          set arguments for script to debug -b, --breakpoint <breakpoint-addr>...    to place a breakpoint at an address (RVA) --exec <exec-cmd>...                 to execute a cmd specified before running dbg -w, --watchpoint <watchpts>...
+    -b, --breakpoint <breakpoint-addr>...    to place a breakpoint at an address (RVA) --exec <exec-cmd>...                 to execute a cmd specified before running dbg -w, --watchpoint <watchpts>...
 Set a watchpoint in the format '[--memory=<zone>] [--access=<rights>]